Lake Burley Griffin

 The total size of the Lake Burley Griffin is 6.64 sq. kilometres.
 At its deepest, near the Scrivener Dam wall in West Basin, it is 18 metres.
 It also is deeper in any section where the Molonglo River used to flow prior to the filling of the Lake in 1964.
 The shallowest Section is East Basin, which is also more prone to wave action when it is windy.

 The Lake is one of Australia’s great rowing venues.
 You can row nearly anywhere on Lake Burley Griffin with little concern over moored boats and hitting the bottom.
 Of course, you need to be alert to signposted warnings, to areas restricted by buoys, such as near the Scrivener Dam overflow and to other Lake users.
-For more details on the depth and size of the lake, the National Capital Authority has a very useful schematic.

 However, all water sports have risks that must be managed and before you row or use a tinnie on the Lake you should read our page on rowing safety.